FiniteVolumeTransportPhenomena/PyFVTool/docs/README.md

 # PyFVTool documentation

-In the present, pre-release state of PyFVTool, documentation is scarce.
+In the present state of PyFVTool, documentation is scarce.
 A documentation system is being set-up using Sphinx.
 Docstrings are being added to the code, also enabling the `help` function in interactive Python sessions.

-The [`/docs/source/notebook-examples/`](source/notebook-examples/) folder of the PyFVTool repository contains examples of how to set up finite-volume solvers using PyFVTool for certain textbook cases.
-These Notebooks are also part of the Sphinx documentation.
+The [`/docs/source/notebook-examples/`](source/notebook-examples/) folder of the PyFVTool repository contains examples of how to set up finite-volume solvers using PyFVTool for a number of textbook cases.
+These Jupyter Notebooks are also integrated in the Sphinx documentation system.

-Further documents will be collected here (in particular in `/docs/source/`).
-Markdown may be used.
+Further documents will be collected here (in particular in [`/docs/source/`](source/).
+Markdown can be used.

 ## Documentation TO-DO